mtzstngl/ddns-update-daemon/README.md

 **Features**
 - Watching the external IP address with UPnP.
     - Note: UPnP port-forwarding doesn't need to be enabled for this.
+    - Device discovery by specifying the URL or IP.
 - Watching the local IP address.
 - Updaters
     - [Cloudflare](https://www.cloudflare.com/) by using the cloudflare API to update DNS records.